-"Minor" anomalies are excluded, when isolated, because they have lesser medical, functional or cosmetic consequences (although they may be indicators of other problems) and experience shows that their definition and diagnosis and reporting varies considerably.
-At the present time, it is not useful to collect data at a European level on these anomalies.
+"Minor" anomalies are excluded, when isolated, (although they may be indicators of other problems) and experience shows that their definition and diagnosis and reporting varies considerably.
 We also exclude anomalies which are not always truly congenital in origin, sometimes associated with preterm birth.
 In addition, we exclude poorly specified conditions and recommend that for any such cases more specific information be sought from medical records.
 Prenatal diagnosis of anomalies of uncertain severity should be confirmed after birth.

 For allocation of cases to EUROCAT subgroups, only major malformations will be considered (codes for minor anomalies will be excluded).
-If a registry use major ICD10 codes to describe a minor anomaly or a syndrome feature, the prevalence will be higher than the true prevalence in the registry area and data will be less comparable to other regions.
+If a registry uses major ICD10 codes to describe a minor anomaly or a syndrome feature, the prevalence will be higher than the true prevalence in the registry area and data will be less comparable to other regions.
 Use of major ICD10 codes for minor anomalies will also have a negative impact on the classification of cases by the multiple flowchart and the surveillance of multiple congenital anomalies.